mxjp/node-subcode/README.md

 The directory name of the current template if the `filename` compile option is set, otherwise null.

 #### node globals
-Some node globals are also available:
+Some node globals are also available from compile-time code, but they are not part of the context object.
 + Buffer
 + setImmediate, clearImmediate
 + setInterval, clearInterval